 Using the color YELLOW in your presentation

 Are you trying to lift your audience's spirits?
 Use yellow!
 The yellow color palette almost always epitomizes happiness.
-Did you know yellow stimulates the logic centre of the brain and tends to promote enthusiasm?
+Did you know yellow stimulates the logic center of the brain and tends to promote enthusiasm?
 That being said, too much use of the color yellow can actually lead to anxiety.
 Finding the right balance of yellow in your video presentation is crucial!

 Using the color BLUE in your presentation

 Blue is arguably the safest and most dependable color to use in your next animated presentation.
 Blue is the most universally loved color and psychologically gives off a calm feel.
 Blue tends to be amongst corporate brands and companies looking to promote trust in their brand.
 Before you start creating your presentation, think back to what your goals are and what you are talking about.
-If your created video is about health, travel or relaxation, a lighter blue might be more suitable than a darker blue, which is more commonly used in politics, religion or legality.
+If your video is about health, travel or relaxation, a lighter blue might be more suitable than a darker blue, which is more commonly used in politics, religion or legality.

 Using the color GREEN in your presentation